9elmaz9/calendar_app_angular/README.md

 - **Portable Development**: Since everything runs in the browser, I could work on the project from any device without worrying about environment consistency, which made the development process more flexible.

 Using **StackBlitz** streamlined the development of this project, saving time and allowing for more efficient testing and collaboration.
 It's a tool I would highly recommend for rapid development, especially when working with Angular or similar frameworks.

+## 🎯 Conclusion

+Working on this **Calendar App Frontend** project has been a rewarding journey!
+Through the development process, I deepened my understanding of **Angular** and its powerful CLI tools, refined my skills in working with **TypeScript**, and learned how to efficiently integrate third-party libraries like **FullCalendar**.

+This project also provided valuable insights into responsive design and how to ensure that an app performs well across different devices and screen sizes.
+I encountered some challenges, particularly with monorepo configurations and StackBlitz quirks, but overcoming these obstacles has enhanced my problem-solving abilities and understanding of complex setups.